Lindsay Rose

-Lindsay Rose (born 8 February 1992) is a professional footballer who plays as a centre back for Greek Super League club Aris.
-Born in France, he plays for the Mauritius national team.
+Lindsay Marc Rose (born 8 February 1992) is a professional footballer who plays as a centre back or a right back for Liga I club Sepsi OSK.
+Born in France, he plays for the Mauritius national team, which he captains.

 He was a France youth international and previously played at under-18 and under-19 level.
-He previously played for Polish club Legia Warsaw before terminating his contract at the end of 2023.

 Club career

 Youth career and Laval

 Rose began his career in 1998 with hometown club CPB Rennes.
 After training there for three years, he moved to professional club Rennes.
 After spending nine years in the club's academy, Rose was released without Rennes offering him a professional contract.
 Soon after, he signed on with Ligue 2 club Laval, appearing for the club's reserve team in the Championnat de France amateur 2 numerous times.

 Rose made his professional debut on 9 April 2010 in a league match against Châteauroux.
 On 21 May 2010, Rose signed his first professional contract agreeing to a three-year deal with Laval.